s0rta/revengate-new/roadmap.md

 - [ ] delete some old Python code
 - [ ] clear todo.txt
 - [ ] self-host web exports for dev builds ( https://gist.github.com/nisovin/cf9dd74678641fb70902866c79692b17 )
+- [ ] F6 on a deck builder does not init a bunch of fields in the scene file

 UX:
 - [x] yield message is not Critical (#31)